OualiAghiles/carouselECMAScript/README.md

 How to user
 ------

-### add link to the files
+### Add link to the files
-add the slider plugin js to the html file
+Add the slider plugin js to the html file

-add the slider plugin css to the html file
+Add the slider plugin css to the html file

 ```html
 <!DOCTYPE html>